 The expansion of activities and the increasing popularity of the 'Smurfs' meant that Peyo had to call in help to keep up with the workload.
 He asked Will to draw 'Jacky et Célestin' and to do the backgrounds on the first 'Benoît Brisefer' stories.
 Throughout the years, several young artists came to work at to what was to become known as Studio Peyo.
 François Walthéry and Gos were Peyo's longtime assistants during the 1960s, but also Derib, Lucien De Gieter, André Benn, Roger Leloup, Francis, Marc Wasterlain, Albert Blesteau and especially Daniel Desorgher have worked in Peyo's atelier at the Avenue de Boetelaer in Brussels.
 Yvan Delporte remained a loyal writing partner.

 Still, the neverending demand for new Smurfs merchandise made new episodes of Peyo's other series became more and more scarce.
-'Johan et Pirlouit' only made their appearance in two short stories in the 1970s and the distance between new stories starring 'Benoît Brisefer' and even 'The Smurfs' became longer.
+'Johan et Pirlouit' only made their appearance in two short stories in the late 1970s and the distance between new stories starring 'Benoît Brisefer' and even 'The Smurfs' became longer.
 Peyo, the master storyteller, had become so involved in the business side of the exploitation of his blue dwarfs, that he couldn't find the time or the concentration to focus on new comic epics.
 The Smurfs stories that did appear were shorter than before, and lacked the social parody that had characterized the early episodes.

 Meanwhile the Smurfs gradually conquered the world.
 Already in 1961 a series of five black-and-white animated cartoons were created around the characters and premiered on the Walloon public TV channel RTB (nowadays RTBF).
 Four years later these five little shorts were anthologized into a TV film.
 A decade later, a more ambitious animated feature film in colour was created by Belvision: 'La Flute à Six Schtroumpfs' ('The Smurfs and the Magic Flute', 1976).
 It received good reviews in Europe and expanded the Smurfs' popularity.
 In 1977 Dutch singer Vader Abraham recorded a novelty song, 'Het Smurfenlied', about the characters, which was not only a number one in his home country, but also in Flanders.
 He personally created translations in English, French, German, Spanish, Swedish, Icelandic and even Chinese, which all ranked high in the charts and expanded the characters' notability even further across the globe.
 To this day, children's CD's with Smurf-related covers of popular hits sang in squeaky helium voices are still unbelievable bestsellers.
 In 1980 the Smurfs became the official mascots of the Belgian team during the Olympic Games in Moscow.

 But their true international breakthrough occured when the Hanna-Barbera TV cartoon series debuted in 1981.
-Peyo, accompanied by Yvan Delporte, spent most of his time overseeing the scripts that were made by the overseas studio.
+Peyo, accompanied by Yvan Delporte, spent most of his time overseeing the scripts which were made by the overseas studio.
 The plot lines were simplified to appeal to young viewers.
 Gargamel no longer wanted to catch the Smurfs to turn them into gold, but just because he wanted to eat them.
 The Smurfette, who only had appeared once in the comics, now became a major character.
 And to avoid violent imagery Brainy Smurf was no longer hit over the head with a hammer, but simply kicked out of the village with the action itself happening off screen, only showing him flying through the sky from a distance, then landing on his head on the foreground.
 But Peyo strongly vetoed some suggestions by the studio too, like "Americanizing" his characters.
 'The Smurfs' soon became a ratings hit in the USA, ran for nine seasons and even won Peyo an Emmy Award in 1982 for "Outstanding Achievement in Children's Entertainment".
 By being broadcast all over the planet The Smurfs soon became a global phenomenon, making Peyo a millionaire too.
 By 1985 he even moved to Lausanne, Switzerland to enjoy financial benefits.